ABOUT ME

 I am Gen-Chang Hsu, a young seedling ecologist ready to stretch out my shoots and roots!

-I sprouted my interests in biology since high school, during which I participated in the 2014 International Biology Olympiad and was awarded a gold medal.
-Fascinated by the exquisite relationships between organisms and the environment, ecology since became my favorite field of biology and I have developed broad interests in various ecological topics.
-I am also into data science and visualization.
+I sprouted my interests in biology back in high school, during which I participated in the 2014 International Biology Olympiad and was awarded a gold medal.
+Fascinated by the exquisite relationships between organisms and the environment, ecology stands out as my favorite field of biology and I have since developed board interests in a wide range of ecological topics.
+I am also passionate about data science and visualization.
 Check out my Research page for more information.

-Currently, I am a PhD student in Dr. Jennifer Thaler’s lab at Cornell working on plant-herbivore-predator tri-trophic interactions and the ecology of fear—non-consumptive predator effects on prey.
-By addressing basic ecological questions about how plants, insect herbivores, and predators interact with each other, I hope my research can help predict species interactions in response to environmental change as well as develop management strategies to enhance pest control in agro-ecosystems.
+Currently, I am a PhD student with Dr. Jennifer Thaler at Cornell University.
+Broadly speaking, my work focuses on the thermal ecology of plant-herbivore-predator tri-trophic interactions, using the host plant potato (Solanum tuberosum), the insect herbivore the Colorado potato beetle (Leptinotarsa decemlineata), and the generalist predator spined-soldier bug (Podisus maculiventris) as the model system.
+One of my projects looks at how temperature mediates beetle trait responses to predation risk and the associated fitness consequences.
+I’m also studying how predation risk and temperature influence beetle phenology, and how phenological shifts impact fitness and population dynamics.
+By addressing basic ecological questions about how plants, insect herbivores, and predators interact with each other, I hope my research can help understand how species interactions may respond to future environmental changes as well as develop strategies to enhance pest management in agro-ecosystems.

-In my free time, I enjoy biking, hiking, bird watching, and photography.
-Traveling around to explore this n-dimensional world is my lifetime goal!
+In my free time, I enjoy cycling, hiking, photography, and coding.
+Traveling around this n-dimensional world is my lifetime goal!

 Education